Venezuelan opposition hopes for big turnout in protest vote | New Country 923

-CARACAS, Venezuela (AP) — Venezuela’s opposition called for a massive turnout Sunday in a symbolic rejection of President Nicolas Maduro’s plan to rewrite the constitution, a proposal that’s escalating tensions in a nation stricken by widespread shortages and more than 100 days of anti-government protests.
+CARACAS, Venezuela (AP) — Chanting “freedom!” and waving their country’s tri-color flag, thousands of Venezuelans lined up across the county on Sunday to vote in a symbolic rejection of President Nicolas Maduro’s plan to rewrite the constitution, a proposal that’s escalating tensions in a nation stricken by widespread shortages and more than 100 days of anti-government protests.

+In what appeared to be smaller numbers in many parts of the capital, government supporters went to polling stations in a rehearsal for a July 30 vote to elect members of the assembly that will retool Venezuela’s 1999 constitution.

 Maduro and the military dominate most state institutions but the opposition controls the congress and holds three of 23 governorships.
 The country’s chief prosecutor has recently broken with the ruling party.

-“This fraudulent constitutional assembly will create a majority that will shut congress, throw democracy out the window, wipe out state governors and fire the chief prosecutor,” said former Bolivian President Jorge Quiroga, who flew to Caracas Saturday with a group of former Latin American presidents to support the opposition vote.
-“Tomorrow, democracy and freedom are in play.”

 The opposition is boycotting the constitutional assembly.
-Instead, it has asked Venezuelans to oppose Maduro’s plans by showing up at 2,000 sites across the country to fill out ballots featuring three yes-or-no questions.
+Instead, it called backers to 2,000 sites across the country to fill out ballots featuring three yes-or-no questions.
 Do they reject the constitutional assembly?
 Do they want the armed forces to back congress?
-Do they support the formation of a government comprised of Maduro backers and opponents?
+Do they support the formation of a government comprised both of Maduro backers and opponents?

-The symbolic referendum has no legal impact; it will serve as a show of support whose success or failure will be measured in how many millions of people participate.
-Democratic Unity, a coalition of some 20 opposition parties, has printed 14 million ballots for voters inside and outside the country of 31 million people.
-Few expect turnout that high but analysts say participation by more than eight million people would significantly hike pressure on the government two weeks before the constitutional assembly.

 The government calls the opposition vote a manipulation aimed at destabilizing the country, and has been urging its supporters to participate in the constitutional assembly, which it calls a way of restoring peace to Venezuela.